Syzygium abatakum

-Syzygium abatakum is a species of plant in the family Myrtaceae.
-It is locally known as kalek jambu (in Minangkabau) or kilat jambu.
-It is native to Sumatra.
+Syzygium abatakum is a species of plant in the family Myrtaceae native to Sumatra, where it is known as kalek jambu (in Minangkabau) or kilat jambu.

 The species is a tree that grows up to 10 m in height.
 The leaves are oppositely arranged, and white flowers are borne on a terminal panicle/corymb.
 The fruits have not been observed.
 It most closely resembles Syzygium pyrifolium and Syzygium angbahsin.